How to Choose the Right Light Bulb

 Why LED Bulbs Have Become the Standard

-LED bulbs have become the standard in residential lighting for a simple reason: they provide the same brightness as traditional incandescent bulbs while using significantly less energy.
+LED bulbs have become the standard in residential lighting because they provide the same brightness as traditional incandescent bulbs while using significantly less energy.
+That means lower electricity costs without sacrificing light output.

-Today's LED bulbs are available in a wide range of brightness levels, color temperatures, decorative styles, and dimmable options, making them suitable for nearly every fixture in the home.
+Another advantage is versatility.
+Today's LED bulbs are available in a wide range of brightness levels, color temperatures, decorative styles, bulb shapes, and base types, making them suitable for nearly every fixture in the home.
+Many are also compatible with dimmer switches and smart home systems, giving homeowners even greater control over their lighting.

 Dimmable vs. Non-Dimmable Bulbs

-If your fixture is connected to a dimmer switch, make sure the bulb is labeled as dimmable.
-Using a non-dimmable LED bulb with a dimmer can cause flickering, buzzing, or inconsistent performance.
+If your fixture is connected to a dimmer switch, the bulb must also be designed for dimming.
+While many LED bulbs offer this capability, others are intended to operate only at full brightness.
+Pairing a non-dimmable bulb with a dimmer can cause flickering, buzzing, inconsistent light output, or premature bulb failure.

 Understanding Light Bulb Shapes